wilsonkv/studio-notes/javascript/Object-based programming.md

 3.Javascript is relatively fast to the end user.

-4.Extended functionality to web pages.
+4.Extended functionality to web pages